Hotel Zone (Cancún): Crime

-Compared to the rest of the city, the Hotel Zone is relatively safe.
-Although Cancún is the 33rd deadliest city in the world as of 2024, most crimes occur at night in the downtown district.
-Most public areas such as beaches are patrolled by National Guard soldiers during the height of the spring break tourist season.
+The Hotel Zone has lower occurrences of crime than the rest of the city as a result of increased police presence.
+Although Cancún was the 13th deadliest city in the world as of 2019, most crimes occur at night in the downtown district.
+Most public areas, such as beaches, are patrolled by National Guard soldiers during the height of the spring break tourist season.
 The major reason for the high crime and murder rate is cartel violence, particularly by the Gulf Cartel.

 In 2009, Operation Quintana Roo began as an effort by the Mexican Army and Navy to root out cartels in the state of Quintana Roo but especially in Cancún.
 There have been multiple instances of cartel members dismembering tourists' bodies, college students being robbed at gunpoint, and shootouts between rival gangs on hotel property.
 In April 2018, 14 people were killed by cartel violence within a 36-hour span, the deadliest day in over a decade.
 Tourism has not dropped at a significant rate but foreign governments have issued warnings on traveling to the Hotel Zone.
 In August 2025, the United States Department of State issued a Level II travel warning for tourists to "exercise increased caution".
-Local officials claim the area is safe for tourists but thousands of visitors have been killed in the last decade by cartel shootouts as they fight for control over the illegal drug market.
+Local officials claim the area is safe for tourists but hundreds of visitors have been killed in the last decade by cartel shootouts as they fight for control over the illegal drug market.
 On hotel property and private beaches there have been executions of gang leaders by rival cartels and shootouts between federal agents against drug traffickers in undercover sting operations.
-Skeletal remains have frequently been found on the shore in some of the most popular parts of the Hotel Zone.
+Skeletal remains have frequently been found on the shore in some of the busiest parts of the Hotel Zone.
+Some private taxi services have been under scrutiny for reports of abduction, assault, and robbing customers of valuables, with hotels warning its guests to avoid using them.

 Economic impact

+Background

-The Hotel Zone has become synonymous with the "tourist part" of Cancún, and contains many well known beaches such as Playa Tortugas and Playa Delfines.
+The Hotel Zone has become synonymous with the "tourist part" of Cancún, and contains many well known beaches, such as Playa Tortugas and Playa Delfines.
 It is essentially a "tourist bubble", isolated from the rest of the city and made to predominantly appeal to international visitors.
 This area has boosted the economy of Cancún and created many job opportunities for natives of the city.
 It is estimated that 90% of Quintana Roo's state GDP comes from tourism.
 In 1974, there were 2,000 hotel rooms, compared to 2005 with 27,000.
 During the COVID-19 pandemic, tourism drastically decreased and greatly hurt the local economy.
 There has also been a sharp decline in international tourists since 2024, with a 14% drop between July and August compared to the previous year.
 In 2025, spring break hit a record high, reversing the effects of the previous years.
+The region around Cancún has become one of the foremost international travel destinations in Latin America.
+There are plans to build additional hotel zones nearby in the future.